robertorcosta/azure-docs.pt-br/articles/virtual-machines/linux/image-builder-troubleshoot.md

 ## <a name="next-steps"></a>Próximas etapas

-Para obter mais informações, consulte [visão geral do construtor de imagens do Azure](../image-builder-overview.md).
+Para obter mais informações, confira a [Visão geral do Construtor de Imagens do Azure](../image-builder-overview.md).